-I work a lot of jobs like most people these days, so I don't cook much.
-When I do cook, I want to take enough time to have something yummy without taking more than 30 minutes to make.
+Like most people these days, I keep pretty busy, and since I'm not a hobby chef, I cook to avoid the high calorie choices of restaurants and fast food eateries.
+I cook to make something tasty without taking more than roughly 30 minutes to make.
 I like really good spaghetti sauce on really good pasta.
 But regardless of the pasta in the end, the sauce is the make or break for me.

 That being said, I know there are other terrific sauce recipes out there, but I'm thinking in terms of ease, time and flavor.
 The trick is that so much of the work is already done because you're using store bought sauce as a base.

 This recipe is easy to do, and takes about 20 minutes to throw in a pot.
 It's chunky and full of meat and surprises.
 It's best to let simmer for at least an hour, and even better if you put it in the fridge overnight and put it on to simmer and serve the next day.

 Best Ever Meaty, Chunky Spaghetti Sauce

 2 cans cheap spaghetti sauce, (about 24 oz each.
 Doesn't have to be exact.)

 2 cans basil/oregano stewed tomatoes (or something Italian-like), 14 oz cans

 1 can tomato paste (about 3 or 4 oz)

 1-2 small cans sliced olives (or use a large can of unsliced olives, either slicing or smashing them (smashing them releases more flavor).

 1-2 small cans mushrooms, or 8 oz fresh, sliced mushrooms